If you received a file request, it means that someone with a Dropbox account would like to collect files from you.

 - Find the file request invitation in your inbox and click the Upload files to... button.

-- In the browser window that loads, click Choose from computer or Choose from Dropbox to upload a file.
-Alternatively, you can drag and drop the file(s) you’d like to upload directly into your browser window.
+- Click Choose from computer or Choose from Dropbox to upload a file.
+You can also drag and drop the files directly into your browser window.

 - If you have more files to upload, click +Add another file.

-- Once you have all the files you want to upload, you may be prompted to enter your first name, last name, and email address so that the file collector can identify your files.
+- Once you have all the files you want to upload, you may be prompted to enter your name and email address so that the file requester knows who uploaded these files.